vincenzooo/EA/README.md

 Notes
 ----------
-This is version for server, assumes (see below for description of formats:
+This is version for server, that is assumed to take care of folder structure.
-- the output folder is existing.and contains:
+It assumes the output folder is existing.and contains (see below for description of formats) :
--- one text file with layers information for each coating -- shelStruct_start.dat containing information on the geometry
+* one text file with layers information for each coating
+* shelStruct_start.dat containing information on the geometry

 Example
 ----------